ChristopherBrum/rb130/blocks/blocks.md

 - once we understand blocks, we can re-implement many of the common methods in the Ruby core library in our own classes.
 - the Symbol#to_proc is a nice shortcut when working with collections.
 - how to return a chunk of code from a method or block

+## Build a todo list

+- Why would we prefer to build a custom method for a class vs using a built in method that we can call on collections contained within the objects state?
+  - This is the idea behind encapsulation: we want to hide implementation details from users of the TodoList class, and not encourage users of this class to reach into its internal state.
+Instead, we want to encourage users of the class to use the interfaces (ie, public methods) we created for them.
+  - The entire goal of creating a class and encapsulating logic in a class is to hide implementation details and contain ripple effects when things change.
+Prefer to use the class's interface where possible.

 ## Questions